 Innovation is the driver of all growth.
 Most Digital Transformation endeavors aim to improve the innovation capabilities of a company or project.
 More often than not such endeavors fail to realize that Digital Transformation alone is not enough.
 Your Digital Transformation might actually be three transformations!
-But what does that actually mean?
+But what does that really mean?
 And what are the key milestones and drivers?
 It’s time for a comprehensive Model of Digital Transformation (and a new series of articles from re:think).

 We want to give an overview of all areas of digital transformation and some follow ups with best practice tools and ideas.
 This is a longer series with 10 parts planned so far.

 The reason for all this is simple: It’s important.

 “When digital transformation is done right, it’s like a caterpillar turning into a butterfly, but when done wrong, all you have is a really fast caterpillar.”George Westerman, MIT